python-discord/infra/docs/docs/services/email/mail-clients.md

 ## Client Configuration

-You can configure your mail client to point to `mail.pydis.wtf`, we support SMTP submission on port 465 or 587, leave TLS/SSL settings as your mail client defaults.
+You can configure your mail client to point to `mail.pydis.wtf`, we support SMTP submission on port 465 (preferred) or 587, leave TLS/SSL settings as your mail client defaults.

 Your mail client should also support IMAP via the same host.